Yandex Cloud

 • (Optional) Included tables, Excluded tables: Specify regular expressions for tables both subject and not subject to transfer.

-2. Create a transfer of the Snapshot type that will use the created endpoints.
+2. Create a transfer of the Snapshot type that will use the new endpoints.

 1. In the data-transfer-mmy-objs.tf file, specify these variables: